cucumber/docs/content/docs/cucumber/checking-assertions.md

 {{% /note %}}

 {{% note "JUnit 5"%}}
-JUnit 5 is not supported by Cucumber.
+JUnit 5 is not directly supported by Cucumber.

+If you wish to use JUnit 5 assertions, please add a runtime test dependency on the `junit-vintage-engine` artifact from the `org.junit.vintage` group.
 {{% /note %}}

 Below is an example using `assertEquals`: